by Pratik Patel | Published February 5, 2019

 One thing to note is that the support timeline for JDKs has changed.
 We encourage you to check out AdoptOpenJDK community, which offers the most comprehensive support for OpenJDK.

-Understand the unique strengths and attributes of AdoptOpenJDK, the best alternative available to Oracle.
+Understand the unique strengths and attributes of AdoptOpenJDK, the Java runtime of choice for the enterprise.

 Understand Java licensing changes and what they may mean for you and your business